-We can produce information on request in large print, Braille, tape and on disk.
-It is also available in other languages.
-If you need information in any of these formats please contact us on Freephone 0800 479 7979.
+We can produce information on request at no cost in large print, in Braille, on tape or in another non-written format.
+We can also translate this into other languages.
+If you need information in any of these formats, please call us on 0800 479 7979 or email info@wheatley-group.com